-Implementation Action Plan (IAP)

-The detailed plan of an Operator/Provider to achieve full technical conformity with a designated IOSA/ISSA/ISAGO Standard or Recommended Practice, which describes a schedule with specific progress milestones and defines all activities, resources, equipment and material necessary to complete the plan.
+Implementation Action Plan (IAP) The detailed plan of an Operator/Provider to achieve full technical conformity with a designated IOSA/ISSA/ISAGO Standard or Recommended Practice, which describes a schedule with specific progress milestones and defines all activities, resources, equipment and material necessary to complete the plan. △ Implemented (Operations) The state of an operational specification as being established, activated, integrated, incorporated, deployed, installed, maintained and/or made available as part of the operational system, and monitored and evaluated as necessary to ensure the desired outcome is being achieved.
+Inaccessible Cargo Hold A cargo hold is considered inaccessible if it secured by a locked door or physical barrier, thereby protecting its contents from unauthorized interference.
+Inadmissible Passenger A passenger who is refused admission to a country or is refused onward carriage (e.g. lack of a visa or expired passport). ☐ Incapacitated Passenger Passenger with disabilities, unable to move or function in usual way.
+Incident (Aircraft) An occurrence other than an aircraft accident, associated with the operation of an aircraft, which affects or could affect the safety of operations.

-Implemented (Operations)

-The state of an operational specification as being established, activated, integrated, incorporated, deployed, installed, maintained and/or made available as part of the operational system, and monitored and evaluated as necessary for continued effectiveness.

-Inaccessible Cargo Hold

-A cargo hold is considered inaccessible if it secured by a locked door or physical barrier, thereby protecting its contents from unauthorized interference.

-Inadmissible Passenger

-A passenger who is refused admission to a country or is refused onward carriage (e.g. lack of a visa or expired passport).

-Incident (Aircraft)

-An occurrence other than an aircraft accident, associated with the operation of an aircraft, which affects or could affect the safety of operations.

 Serious Incident-An incident involving circumstances indicating that there was a high probability of an accident and associated with the operation of an aircraft which, in the case of a manned aircraft, takes place between the time any person boards the aircraft with the intention of flight until such time as all such persons have disembarked, or in the case of an unmanned aircraft, takes place between the time the aircraft is ready to move with the purpose of flight until such time as it comes to rest at the end of the flight and the primary propulsion system is shut down.
 Equivalent Term: Safety related event

 In-company training

 The delivery of an IOSA Auditor Training (IAT) course at a time and location mutually agreed to by an AO and an ETO to meet the auditor training needs of the AO.

 Incompatible (Dangerous Goods)

 Description of dangerous goods which, if mixed, would be liable to cause a dangerous evolution of heat or gas or produce a corrosive substance.

 Independent Inspection

 Inspection of an aircraft system by a person other than the person who performed the maintenance.
 Usually relates to the inspection of Flight Controls.

 Equivalent Term: Dual Inspection

 Independent Quality Assurance System

 See Quality Assurance.